8 Types of Field Service Management Technology You Need

 2. Automated dispatch software and real-time scheduling

-High-performing teams (those that rate their customer satisfaction as excellent) are more than 4 times more likely than underperforming teams (those that rate their customer satisfaction as fair or poor) to say their organization excels at dispatching.
-With automation, dispatchers create schedules based on mobile worker availability, skill set, and location (if an in-person visit is needed).
-This eliminates manual effort, scheduling errors, and any unintentional bias.
+High-performing teams—those rating customer satisfaction as excellent—are more than four times as likely as underperformers to say their organization excels at dispatching.
+Automation allows dispatchers to create schedules based on mobile worker availability, skill set and location, eliminating manual effort, scheduling errors and bias.
+Automation establishes efficient scheduling processes essential for effective field service management.

 3. Route management

-High performers are 3.7 times more likely than underperformers to say they have excellent route management and navigation.
-Reduce time-to-site with automation and live traffic data to plot the best route for mobile workers to get to a job site quickly.
-It automatically responds to schedule changes, whether that’s a late arrival or a new job request.
+High performers are 3.7 times more likely than underperformers to have excellent route management and navigation.
+Use automation and live traffic data to plot the best route for mobile workers, reducing time-to-site and responding automatically to schedule changes, such as late arrivals or new job requests.
+Real-time communication is pivotal in future field service models, driving efficiency and maximizing benefits.

-Consider Appointment Assistant, which offers temporary live tracking of a mobile worker when they are en route to a job site.
-Appointment Assistant can be configured to automatically update customers on their preferred digital channel with an estimated time of arrival, pre-arrival checklist, and the mobile worker’s name and photo.
-This visibility helps to build a connected customer experience in real time.
+Appointment Assistant offers temporary live tracking of mobile workers en route to job sites.
+It can automatically update customers via their preferred digital channel with estimated arrival times, pre-arrival checklists and the mobile worker’s name and photo.
+This visibility builds a connected customer experience and demonstrates the power of mobile workforce management tools.

 4. Digital work order management